maslick/klassy/README.md

 ## Description
- * Klassy provides a Weka friendly API with only two methods to implement.
+ * Klassy provides a Weka friendly API with only two methods to implement
+ * Intended for **using** existing Weka models in production code
  * Build against Weka 3.8.1 (but can be used with earlier versions)

 ## Installation